pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Prepare the Prisma Scanner configuration

-Before installing the Prisma scanner, you'll need to create the configuration and a Kubernetes secret that contains credentials to access Prisma Cloud.
+Before installing the Prisma scanner, you must create the configuration and a Kubernetes secret that contains credentials to access Prisma Cloud.

 ### Obtain Console url and Access Keys/Token